Do you know how many 1 star reviews I get on my eBooks?

 Do Not Shrink

 Do not lash out at critics or huddle into a cave.
 Do not hide.
-Never tell yourself you will not self-publish an eBook again or publish a video or live broadcast a video just because someone says something nasty or hurtful about you.
+Never tell yourself you will not start and build a successful blog or self-publish an eBook again or publish a video or live broadcast a video just because someone says something nasty or hurtful about you.
 Learn from feelings triggered while being criticized.
 I felt better feeling negative emotions triggered by critics because the energies had to be owned, felt and released for me to reach my next stage of growth.

 Be Present and Learn about Yourself to Profit